Metropolis of Propolis

 - Raspberry bushes (Baba Red)

 Organic clover field (Crimson & Yellow Sweet Clover)

 whatever else is growing wild around here (black-eyed susans, etc.)

-Current Conditions at 16:22 UTC measured at my weather station (see "Technology" section below) located 100 ft away:
+Current Conditions on Thursday, March 30, 2023 at 11:23 UTC measured at my weather station (see "Technology" section below) located 100 ft away:

 Automated analysis of effect on Bees:

 for the bees to be out flying during the daylight hours.

 AmbientWeather.net: Metropolis of Propolis II